Here are 20 tips from 5 particular areas to focus on this month in order to prepare your flock for the seasonal changes.

 4. Protect your run from cold winds by adding some windbreaks.
 Planting bushes in the early autumn helps.
-Alternatively, use cardboard around the edge of the run.
+Alternatively, use cardboard or heavy duty plastic tied around the edge of the run.
 It doesn't look pretty but it does the job of protecting chickens from cold winds.

 5. On no account dress your chickens in winter woollies in a well-meaning attempt to keep them warm.
 It prevents them from fluffing up their feathers, and they're far more likely to die from the cold than if you allow them to warm themselves naturally.

 Although chickens can deal well in low temperatures, they cannot cope with the combination of damp and draughts.
 That combination can lead to frostbite, particularly in large-combed chickens.